Hosting Thanksgiving With All the Trimmings, Less the Stress in 2025

 The Thanksgiving turkey is the centerpiece of the meal.
 But cooking the perfect turkey might be one of the most nerve-wracking parts of hosting Thanksgiving.
 However, the process is relatively simple once you know what to do.

-You want to begin by bringing the turkey with a wet or dry brine.
-Do a wet brine for 12 to 24 hours before placing it in a roasting pan.
-Pat the turkey dry, truss the legs and tuck the wings under the turkey.
-Place it uncovered in the refrigerator for 12 to 24 hours.
-A dry brine should sit uncovered for 24 to 28 hours in the refrigerator.
+Start by brining the turkey, either with a wet or dry brine.
+For a wet brine, soak the bird for 12 to 24 hours before transferring it to a roasting pan.
+Pat it dry, truss the legs and tuck the wings underneath, then leave it uncovered in the fridge for 12 to 24 hours.
+A dry brine should rest uncovered for 24 to 28 hours.

 Thanksgiving Desserts

-You have to end the meal on a sweet note, so don’t forget to factor in dessert when planning the Thanksgiving menu.
-Opting for three or four desserts will ensure that everyone’s tastes are met and that you have enough for all of your guests.
+You have to end the meal on a sweet note, so don’t forget to factor in dessert when planning your Thanksgiving menu.
+Go with three or four desserts to ensure that everyone’s tastes are met and that you have enough for all of your guests.

 Thanksgiving Decoration Ideas